NearNodeFlash/NearNodeFlash.github.io/rfc/0002/README.md

     4. other constraints or storage requirements (e.g. minimum capacity)
 2. The AUTHOR works with the ADMINISTRATOR to define:
     1. a unique name for the program to be referred by USER
-    2. the pod specification for executing their program
+    2. the pod template specification for executing their program
     3. the NNF storage requirements described above.
 3. The ADMINISTRATOR creates a corresponding _NNF Container Profile_ custom kubernetes resource with the necessary NNF storage requirements and pod specification as described by the AUTHOR
 4. The USER who desires to use the application works with the AUTHOR and the related NNF Container Profile to understand the storage requirements.